dartk/EntitiesDotNet/README.md

 ## Performance

-The benchmark is measuring a performance of reading `Velocity` and updating `Translation` for `2 x N` entities.
+The following benchmark measured a performance of updating `Translation` from `Velocity` for `2 x N` entities.

 ```c#